DivergentClouds/expanse/spec.md

 their precedence.
 The order of operations is as follows:
 - Parentheses
 - Array access
-- Not
+- Bitwise not/Boolean not/Negation
-- Multiplication/Integer division/Modulo
+- Multiplication/Division/Modulo
 - Addition/Subtraction
 - Left shift/Right shift
-- And
-- Or/Xor
+- Bitwise and/Bitwise or/Bitiwse xor
 - Has
 - Equality/Comparison
+- Boolean and
+- Boolean or

 ## Labels and Sections